-Online gambling growth Projected US online sports
+Online gambling growth Projected US online sports betting and iGaming gross gaming revenue (USD bn)

 Kindred product and regional split of Gross winnings revenue

 Chairman's statement

 For almost 25 years Kindred and its brands have been delivering a proven and hugely successful platform for gambling and gaming.
 And we continue to do so.